vimalkurup/used_car_price_prediction/Readme.txt

 Limitations
 - Limited images uploaded because of space constraint.
+- Data file compressed and uploaded as CSV
 - Lasso evaluation was restricted due to CPU limitations and lack on convergence